-For the family which chooses to go green with the burial of a loved one but money is not a major concern, many funeral homes are now offering web-based real-time video streaming of funeral services.
-For a relatively lost cost, sometimes a free service provided by the funeral home, family members can log onto a secure password-protected website and watch the funeral proceedings from anywhere.
-This would save on the cost and complication of travel expenses and arrangement, and allow for a quicker burial of the body… eliminating the need for costly embalming.
+For the family that chooses to go green with the burial of a loved one but money is not a major concern, many funeral homes are now offering web-based real-time video streaming of funeral services.
+For a relatively low cost—sometimes a free service provided by the funeral home—family members can log onto a secure password-protected website and watch the funeral proceedings from anywhere.
+This would save on the cost and complication of travel expenses and arrangement, and allow for a quicker burial of the body—eliminating the need for costly embalming.

 While embalming is obviously not going to cause a health risk for the deceased, studies have shown that it can create a health concern for those who deal with it on a daily basis.
 The National Cancer Institute released a study in late 2009 which showed funeral directors have a “much higher incidence” of myeloid leukemia.
 The risk is linked to the carcinogen chemical formaldehyde used in the embalming process.

-Ironically, non-chemical embalming is really the normal and not the exception.
-The vast majority of nations preserve their corpses without chemicals, with Canada, the United States and a half-dozen others being the exceptions.
+Ironically, non-chemical embalming is really the norm and not the exception.
+The vast majority of nations preserve their corpses without chemicals, with Canada, the United States, and a half-dozen others being the exceptions.

 Cremation has long been the main alternative to entombment in the U.S. Admittedly the process reduces the body to a small container of ashes, and modern technology has resulted in “scrubbers” and other steps to keep resulting emissions out of the air.